tdarowsk/get-taste-app/.ai/openrouter-service-implementation-plan.md

       parsedResponse = JSON.parse(response.choices[0].message.content) as T;
     } catch (error) {
       throw new JsonSchemaValidationError(
-        'Failed to parse JSON response',
+        "Failed to parse JSON response",
         jsonSchema,
         response.choices[0].message.content
       );
     }

     if (!this.validateJsonResponse(parsedResponse, jsonSchema)) {
-      throw new JsonSchemaValidationError(
-        'Response does not match the provided schema', jsonSchema,
+      throw new JsonSchemaValidationError("Response does not match the provided schema", jsonSchema, parsedResponse);
-        parsedResponse
-      );
     }

     return parsedResponse;